binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 The above outputs are actually table names that contain data you add (discussed soon).

+Then type:

+`show modules`

-Then type `show modules` and you will be presented with a listing of all the moduels in `/usr/share/recon-ng/modules/`:
+and you will be presented with a listing of all the modules in `/usr/share/recon-ng/modules/`:

 {title="recon-ng modules", linenos=off, lang=bash}
     Discovery